 The Nubian goat, known as the Anglo-Nubian outside of North America, was developed in Great Britain in the 19th century but has origins that extend to the Middle East and North Africa.
 Brought to the United States by European settlers from England, the Nubian goat was originally used as a source of milk and meat.

 Today, the use of Nubian goats has moved away from meat production, as the breed has become a popular dairy goat.
-While Nubian goats produce a smaller quantity of milk than other dairy breeds, the milk they do produce is very flavorful and has the highest butterfat content.
-The combination of flavor and high butterfat content are two qualities make it perfect for cheese production.
+While Nubian does produce a smaller quantity of milk than other dairy breeds, the milk they do produce is very flavorful and has the highest butterfat content.
+The combination of flavor and high butterfat content are two qualities make the Nubian one of the best dairy goat breeds for cheese production.

 Due to the Nubian goat's Middle Eastern roots, the breed is exceptionally adaptable to extreme heat and has a prolonged breeding season.
-This extended breeding season means that they can produce milk nearly year round, another reason for their popularity as dairy goats.
+This extended breeding season means that their milk production can continue nearly year round, another reason for their popularity as dairy goats.

-The Nubian goat is known for their social, outgoing, and vocal personality.
-They love being around humans and are known to call for their owner.
+This distinctive breed is known for their social, outgoing, and vocal personality.
+These lop-eared goats love being around humans and are known to call for their owner.
 To show their affection for their humans, Nubian goats display neck and side stroking behaviors.